aforren1/vmr-delay/README.md

     ...

-Use `cvt 1920 1080 240 -r` to get modeline settings to update the xorg.conf (check xrandr for exact refresh rate/dims) don't flip in xrandr, let PTB do it?
+Use `cvt -r 1920 1080 240` to get modeline settings to update the xorg.conf (check xrandr for exact refresh rate/dims) don't flip in xrandr, let PTB do it?

 e.g.